techidaily/site-fox-cloud/source/_posts/top-10-web-based-subtitle-editor-tools-for-2024.md

 ![adding subtitles to youtube video using filmora](https://images.wondershare.com/filmora/article-images/2023/02/adding-subtitles-to-youtube-video-using-filmora.png)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6X24fPKs6AE?si=YtQy-8zy7GifgfA7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 Step4 Click the **"Advanced"** option above the timeline, delete the preset text, and set the one you've just added.

 Yay!
 You did it!
 After deleting the preset text, go to the **"Animation"** tab and apply any animation effect you want.
 When you're done, click **"OK."** Finally, repeat these steps for the rest of the video to add the subtitles.